JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 The latter happens with initializers declared in the Objective-C category or as a Swift extension, because Kotlin has no concept of extension constructors.

-> Remember to expose Swift methods with `@objc` before importing Swift initializers to Kotlin.
+> Remember to annotate Swift methods with `@objc` before importing Swift initializers to Kotlin.
 >
 {type="tip"}